assaf/zombie/doc/API.md

 You can use the following options:

+- `credentials` -- Object containing authorization credentials.
-- `debug` -- True to have Zombie report what it's doing.
+- `debug` -- Have Zombie report what it's doing.
 Defaults to false.
+- `loadCSS` -- Loads external stylesheets.
+Defaults to true.
 - `runScripts` -- Run scripts included in or loaded from the page.
 Defaults to true.
 - `userAgent` -- The User-Agent string to send to the server.
+- `site` -- Base URL for all requests.
+If set, you can call `visit` with relative URL.
+- `waitFor` -- Tells `wait` function how long to wait (in milliseconds) while timers fire.
+Defaults to 5 seconds.

 ### browser.visit(url, callback)
 ### browser.visit(url, options, callback)